 - Only student organizations recognized, and in good standing with the Department of Student Life will be considered for funding.
 Offices or departments that are not recognized as a student organization are not eligible.
 The SOFC will receive a list of student organizations from the Director of Student Life.

 - Organizations must have been established for a minimum of six (6) weeks to be eligible for funding consideration.
-Organizations that are not yet chartered (i.e. interest groups) can be approved for funding under the special circumstances that they have been active as an interest group for at least six (6) weeks.
+Organizations that are not yet chartered (e.g., interest groups) can be approved for funding under the special circumstances that they have been active as an interest group for at least six (6) weeks.

 - Each chartered organization can receive up to $500 for each academic year (September-August).
 Each interest group can receive up to half of the amount ($250) received by chartered organizations.

 - Organizations and interest groups receiving funds from student services fee costs centers will not be eligible for funding from the SOFC.

 - All organizations are required to appoint at least one (1) student as a Student Organization Representative (SOR); that member or a designated substitute must attend two (2) SGA meetings per semester.

-- The University of Houston-Victoria Student Government Association Executive Board reserves the right to make an executive decision regarding student organization funding under extreme circumstances as to be decided by the chair and approved by the Advisor(s).
+- The University of Houston-Victoria Student Government Association Executive Board reserves the right to make an executive decision regarding student organization funding under extreme circumstances as to be decided by the chair and verified by the Advisor(s).